dlech/Keebuntu/README.md

 #### Usage

-Left-clicking the icon trays and untrays the KeePass application.
+In KDE, left-clicking the icon trays and untrays the KeePass application.
 Right-clicking the icon displays the menu.

+In GNOME Shell right-clicking and left-clicking both show the menu.
+Double-clicking will tray or untray the KeePass application.

 Classic Tray Icon